Ozil departure puts focus on German relations with Turkish community

 Ozdemir said that even if Ozil had been naive, however, his departure would be "good news for Erdogan, for the AfD, all those who are against diversity."

-Alice Weidel, leader of the AfD, wrote that: "The integration dream doesn't work even with football millionaires," describing Ozil's "tirade" as a "typical example of failed integration".
+AfD leader Alice Weidel wrote that: "The integration dream doesn't work even with football millionaires," describing Ozil's "tirade" as a "typical example of failed integration".

 In Turkey, however, politicians heaped praise on the player and lashed out at those who had abused him.

-"We support from the heart the honourable stance which our brother Mesut Ozil has displayed," Turkish Sports Minister Mehmet Kasapoglu wrote on Twitter on Sunday night.

-"What Mesut Özil went through and how he was treated is unforgivable.
-There is NO excuse for racism and discrimination," Gulnur Aybet, a senior adviser to President Tayyip Erdogan wrote on her Twitter account.
+"What Mesut Ozil went through and how he was treated is unforgivable.
+There is NO excuse for racism and discrimination," Gulnur Aybet, a senior adviser to Erdogan wrote on Twitter.

-Erdogan's spokesman Ibrahim Kalin wrote on Twitter on Sunday after Ozil released his statement:

-"An extremely accomplished footballer provides a perfectly reasonable explanation for meeting with President Erdogan.
-But imagine the pressure under which he felt compelled to make this statement.
-What a pity for those who claim to be tolerant and multiculturalist!"

 Reuters